Treating BPPV using telemedicine in the era of Covid-19

 our patients who have a clear diagnosis.
 This procedure seems to be even more effective than the in-office procedure, perhaps because it is repeated every night for a week.
 Other variant maneuvers, such as the Foster maneuver (summersault) are basically the same in terms of success rate as the home Epley.

-The method (for the left side) is performed as shown on the figure to the right.
+The method (for the left side) is performed as shown on the figure above.
 One stays in each of the supine (lying down) positions for 30 seconds, and in the sitting upright position (top) for 1 minute.
 Thus, once cycle takes 2 1/2 minutes.
 Typically 3 cycles are performed just prior to going to sleep.
 It is best to do them at night rather than in the morning or midday, as if one becomes dizzy following the exercises, then it can resolve while one is sleeping.
 The mirror image of this procedure is used for the right ear.

 Adapting the home Epley to telemedicine